transportkollektiv/cykel/README.md

 ## Prerequisites

 * Python (≥3.7)
-* A database that supports GIS extensions, for example PostGIS or SpatiaLite
+* A database that supports GIS extensions, for example PostGIS.

+### Configuration

 Create a file `.env` in the `cykel` subdirectory, with the following contents: